top of page

 Romans 7 explores the believer's struggle with sin, the law's role in revealing sin, and how through Christ’s death, believers are freed from the law to live by the Spirit.

-Verse 1: "Do you not know, brothers and sisters—for I am speaking to those who know the law—that the law has dominion over someone only as long as that person lives?"
+1 Or do you not know, brethren (for I speak to those who know the law), that the law has dominion over a man as long as he lives?

 Paul begins by addressing those familiar with the law, likely Jewish Christians.
 He emphasizes that the law only applies to a person while they are alive, setting the stage for a discussion on how believers, who have died with Christ, are released from the law's authority.